Annual Registration of Students with Visual Impairments

 The VI Registration generates State Supplemental Visually Impaired funds for each ESC Region, federal funds to obtain educational materials from the American Printing House for the Blind, and data for regional and statewide program planning.
 This registration is also used by TEA to verify the need for large print and braille textbooks.

-The data needed should reflect the number of students with a visual impairment who were in the school district as of January 2, 2017, of the first day the district resumed following the winter holiday.
-Deadline to complete registration is January 31, 2017.
+The data needed should reflect the number of students with a visual impairment who were in the school district as of January 2, 2023, or the first day the district resumed following the winter holiday.
+The deadline to complete registration is January 31, 2023.

 - The Superintendent signatures will be collected electronically.

 - At the end of the registration period, they will be notified by email that their page is open and given a password to access their district data.